twiegan/Blender-Models/README.md

 This project contains all Blender models that I have made, separated into their appropriate folders.<br>
-Some models are completely my own creation and some closely follow online tututorials.
+Some models are completely my own creation and some follow online tutorials.

 ## Format